Side Hustles

 The Bottom Line

-South Africa is full of opportunity for people willing to solve problems and provide value.
-You don't need permission, a degree, or a fortune to start — you just need to begin.
+South Africa is full of opportunity for people willing to solve problems.
+You don't need permission, a degree, or a fortune.
+You just need to begin.
+Sharp.

-SARS Tax Guide for Side Hustles and Freelancers in South Africa
+SARS Tax Guide for SA Freelancers & Side Hustlers

 Plain-English guide to South African tax for freelancers, side hustlers, and small business owners — provisional tax, sole proprietor vs Pty Ltd, VAT registration, and what you can deduct.

-How to Sell on Takealot: A Complete Beginner's Guide for 2026
+How to Sell on Takealot: 2026 Beginner's Guide

 Everything you need to know about selling on Takealot — from registering as a seller and choosing products to understanding fees, logistics, and scaling your business.